 The Checklist has been designed for use as a self-assessment questionnaire.
 It helps you consider your organisation's readiness for a community asset transfer as a new or established group.
 If you are a new group, you may wish to use this as a prompt and to contact Sector Support to gain advice and support to help you set up properly.
-Contact details can be found below.
+Contact details can be found Error!
+Reference source not found.